apmatic/coolsign/README.md

 ### Configuration

 In the Coolsign app **Settings** page the login credentials must be specified.
-In a production environment the **Hostname** is usually something like https://odoo.companyname.com.
-If you are a developer and Odoo is running on your developer box, a typical Hostname resembles http://192.168.1.2:8069.
+In a production environment the **Hostname** is usually something like `https://odoo.companyname.com`.
+If you are a developer and Odoo is running on your developer box, use the LAN IP followed by the port, for example `http://192.168.1.2:8069`.

 Also, login and password of the user related to the employee is needed in order to establish a connection to Odoo - employees without the associated user cannot connect to Odoo.
 Remember that, instead of the password, you can use an API key: create one from **Account Security** of your Odoo Profile.